WDOTS/gh-pages-example/README.md

 [Add the key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

+**Note:** the Travis CLI tool may not work on Windows.
+If you can't get it working, ask someone with a Mac or Linux machine to generate the encrypted key and encryption label for you.

 Install the [Travis CLI Ruby Gem](https://github.com/travis-ci/travis.rb#installation)

 Once installed, run the following command, replacing `deploy_key` with the path to the SSH key you just generated: